-SPA\ E299 - Independent Study in Spanish (3 credits) Code(s): HUM
+SPA E299 - Independent Study in Spanish (3 credits)

 Prerequisite(s): Permission of the Foreign Language faculty Designed for those students who wish to obtain credit in a selected topic in Spanish.
 Students should have a high academic standing in Spanish language.
 Also taught in Spanish.